 These are the brains behind Feminartsy!

 Zoya founded Feminartsy in 2014, following four years as Editor-In-Chief of Lip Magazine.
-She has been writing about feminist issues since the age of 15, and has had work published in a number of publications.
 Zoya was Highly Commended in the Scribe Publishing Non-Fiction Prize 2015, was the 2014 recipient of the Anne Edgeworth Young Writers’ Fellowship, and was named the 2015 ACT Young Woman of the Year.
 Her debut book, No Country Woman, a memoir of not belonging, is out now through Hachette Australia. @zoyajpatel